-There of course is the drug option, where the doctor writes a prescription for depression medications and sends you on your way.
-In this day and age of fast work, fast food and fast cures, this may fit many peoples idea of treatment for their lifestyle.
+There is of course the drug option, where the doctor writes a prescription for depression medications and sends you on your way.
+In this day and age of fast work, fast food and fast cures, this may fit many people's idea of treatment for their lifestyle.

-This being the case, depression medications alone cannot cure depression, but they may help a person in coping with depression, and help them to face any daily stresses a little easier, until the underlying problems can be discovered and addressed.
+This being the case, depression medications alone cannot cure depression, but they may help a person coping with depression, and help them face any daily stresses a little easier, until the underlying problems can be discovered and addressed.